RescueSocial/SNA-AH-Case-YouTube/README.md

 <br>Dec 24, 2020 - 10446
 <br>Dec 28, 2020 - 9164

 More data collections being conducted of 18K videos on AH (search terms given).
-Deeper Analysis and Relational Dataframe is being worked on.
+<br>Deeper Analysis and Relational Dataframe is being worked on.
+Note: Anyone can obtain YouTube APIs.